The Salt Path (film): Reception

 Tim Robey, writing in The Daily Telegraph, says that the film, Elliott's first after successful theatre productions like War Horse in London's West End, tackles "important points about homelessness" but that it is let down by the script.
 He calls the drama "modestly scaled", with a "genuinely funny" incident when people mistake Moth for the wandering poet laureate Simon Armitage, and invite him and Ray to their home, only to be horrified in a "pin-drop silence" when Ray tells them Moth isn't the poet.
 Robey finds Isaacs' performance "grittily believable" throughout, while Anderson shines as if "gazing out at her own ruin" in a play by Samuel Beckett.
 He admires the experienced Hélène Louvart's cinematography, but writes that however craggy the coastal rocks, Anderson's face reflects the warmth of the sun whenever it comes out.

 Cath Clarke of The Guardian writes that "Elliott handles their story gently, with patience – though it might feel a bit slow for some."
 She finds the scene where Ray goes to a cash machine, not knowing if there will be enough money to live on for the week, an "edge-of-the-seat moment".
 She describes the film as intelligent and impressive, and the SouthWest Coast landscape "gorgeous".
 In her view, the film manages to give sincerity to familiar messages like living in each moment and having even a long-standing relationship grow unexpectedly.

-In July 2025, not long after the release of the film, The Observer published an article challenging the two events that led to the walk described in the original memoir, namely Moth's terminal diagnosis of corticobasal degeneration and the circumstances that led the Winns to be evicted from their house.
-In response to the Observer article, Winn stated that the report was "highly misleading".
-The two companies that produced the film adaptation, Number 9 Films and Shadowplay Features, stated that no issues were known at the time of filming, and that due diligence had been carried out.
+Disputed narrative

+In July 2025, The Observer published a report disputing the facts of the Salt Path book.
+The report found that Winn had lost her home after stealing £64,000 from her employer, and cast doubt on Moth's diagnosis.
+Raynor denied the allegations.
+Anderson described the report as "really disappointing ...
+It felt like such a betrayal because we'd spent time with [the Winns]".
+Isaacs said the film was "beautiful" and that "much of it is still completely valid".
+According to Anderson, Sony Pictures Classics canceled a distribution deal for the film following the report.

+In The AV Club, Kayleigh Donaldson wrote that "it seemed obvious now that The Salt Path's failures as a film were rooted in the deceit of its source material" and that it was "full of these little moments that now reek of phoniness".
+She found the implication that a 630-mile walk could heal Moth's terminal disease "genuinely objectionable ...
+The false hope the Winns peddled might be the most offensive part of this entire charade."